genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/08_basic-auditing.md

 ---
 Now we are going to add basic auditing to the TRADE table in order to keep a record of the changing states of the trades.

-At this stage, you have:
+At this stage, your Positions app has:

 * a Reference Data module.
 This has tables, so you can import the schema to the Positions application
 * a Market Data module.
 This contains the schema for the TRADE table, plus handlers, a state machine, data servers and request servers.